LamaTarek/Hand-Gesture-Recognition-System-/README.md

  # Hand Gesture Detection Walkthrough
+## 🧐 About <a name = "about"></a>
-<p>A flutter application dependes on tenserflow lite module.It detects hand gesture then translate these signs into descrptive text.</p>
+A flutter application dependes on tenserflow lite module.It detects hand gesture then translate these signs into descrptive text.

-## Setup
+## ⛏️ Setup
 <br />
 <b>Step 1.</b> Clone this repository
 <br/><br/>